ritzeng/SeedStick/README.md

 1. Assembly
 - Place the Board into the USB-Case (3D-Print).
 - Doubleclick on the INO-File and open it.
-- place your Seed into the 1st line of code (new seed can be created here)
+- place your SEED into the 1st line of code (new SEED can be created here)
 - compile code
 - upload the code to the USB Board and add the Board to the USB Connector

 2. Useage
-- Open your Wallet
+- Open your IOTA Wallet
 - place the cursor to the SEED entry
 - add the SeedStick
 - SeedStick fills in the SEED
-- Remove the Stick (dont't forget)
+- Remove the SeedStick (dont't forget)
-- Only at 1st Useage: write the 3 letter shortcode of the SEED onto this new build SeedStick case (to identify which Stick is the right one if there are several)
+- Only at 1st Useage: write the 3 letter shortcode (Wallet output) of the SEED onto this new build SeedStick case (to identify which Stick is the right one if there are several)

 3. Problems
-- if you add the SeedStick the Seed will be placed anywhere where the cursor is located
+- if you add the SeedStick the SEED will be placed anywhere where the cursor is located
-- Be always sure that your cursor is where the Seed should be added.
+- Be always sure that your cursor is where the SEED should be inserted.

 4. Safety
-- add the SeedStick to insert the SEED, remove the SeedStick immediately
+- Add the SeedStick to insert the SEED, remove the SeedStick immediately
-- Keep complete Github repository and Arduino INO - Files on a USB-Stick
+- Keep complete Github repository and Arduino INO - Files on a USB-Stick and execute:
-- 1. Download and Run Arduino from a USB Stick
+- 1. download and run Arduino from a USB Stick
-- 2. then close Network
+- 2. then close your network
-- 3. Add SEED to code
+- 3. add SEED to code
 - 4. compile and upload code to SeedStick
-- 5. remove SeedStick
+- 5. remove SeedStick and close, remove the Arduino environment incl.
+USB Stick
-- 6. connect to your network
+- 6. connect, open to your network
 - 7. open IOTA Wallet, place cursor to the SEED entry
-- 8. test and use it: stick the SeedStick to a USB port and wait 1-2 seconds to fill
+- 8. test and use it: stick the SeedStick to a USB port and wait 1-2 seconds to fill in
 - 9. remove SeedStick
-- be happy
+- Be happy

+5. Handling the Arduino environment
+- <tbd>